carlminier/AssignRef/README.md

 # AssignRef Features

-This repo is a collection of my work from the Los Angeles-based startup, AssignRef.
+This repo is a collection of my work from a Mexican-based startup, AssignRef.
 The repo is organized in sub-folders by feature.

 ### Feature #1 - Files Backend
 ⁘ I used my expertise in back-end development, leveraging technologies such as C#, ASP.NET, ADO.NET, and .NET Core.
 I Constructed RESTful API endpoints and routing requests to multiple data points using .NET Core, ensuring efficient record retrieval, seamless integration, and robust data handling.
 I designed tables and stored procedures using SQL/T-SQL, implementing joins, clauses, and JSON objects to optimize database operations for record retrieval.
 I completed the code and tested the controllers using the Postman client.